 Conditioning Your Dog Through Repetition

 Your dog is unlikely to learn a new response to a situation on its first, second or third try.
 Desensitization to fear and behavioral modification take many repetitions and a lot of time.
 It helps when you can recreate the stage set that prompts an unwanted behavior.
 Say your dog is fearful of the vacuum cleaner or some other object.
-First move it to the center of your living room so your dog gets used to its presence and odor.
+First move it to the center of your living room, unplugged, so your dog gets used to its presence and odor.
 Introduce your dog to the object as you calm and praise the pet.
 If the object faintly smells like something he really likes (a food) he is more apt to show an interest and accept it.

 Try to remain relaxed because your dog will clue off of your emotions.
 Give your pet some treats as you praise him.
 Hide some treats under and around the object.
-Do this while the dog is on a leash, quite hungry and the machine is off.
+Do this while your dog is on a leash, quite hungry and the machine is off.
 Leashes, bandanas and harnesses add a sense of security to many dogs.
 When your pet remains relaxed near the object, turn it on or make it perform whatever action it is that frightens the pet while the dog is some distance away.
-Slowly, in multiple sessions, lead the dog closer to the object while praising, reassuring and distracting him.
-Offer him/her treats and praise.
+Slowly, in multiple sessions, lead the dog closer to the object while praising, reassuring and distracting him/her.
+Offer treats and praise.

-If Behavioral Modification Techniques Are Only Partially Successful, What Medications Might Be Helpful For My Dog?
+What Medications Might Be Helpful For My Dog?

 Valium® and Similar Drugs = benzodiazepines